agentashley10/bank-balance/README.md

 # bank-balance

-A beginner Python program where you can deposit and withdraw money and see your balance updated after each action.
+A beginner Python program where you can:
+- Deposit and withdraw money
+- See your balance updated after each action
+- Run via terminal

+Made with Python basics: variables, loops, if/else, and user input.